 Blocksync consists of 3 separate processes; a worker process on the source host, a worker process on the destination host and a control process.
 When blocksync is started, the control process spawns the two worker subprocess, one on the source host and one on the destination host.
 The worker processes are also Python, but with the worker function given as command-line parameter.
 Remote processes are spawned over ssh, but work the same as local ones.
-By starting the subprocesses this way there is not need to have blocksync present on remote hosts.
-All communication between worker processes and control process goes via pipes, so the control process does not have to differentiate between local and remote subprocesses and there is no need to open additional ports in the firewall.
+By starting the subprocesses this way there is no need to have blocksync present on remote hosts, only Python.
+All communication between worker processes and control process uses pipes, so the control process does not have to differentiate between local and remote subprocesses and there is no need to open up additional ports in the firewall.

 Blocksync key features are:

 Source and destination can both be either local or remote.
 Like rsync, you can either push or pull, whichever you prefer.
 Blocksync can even be started from a third machine.